 - working towards and facilitating genuine ongoing two-way relationships around cultural Knowledges and perspectives with the appropriate Knowledge Holders to create shared principles for practice.

 - making space for and privileging non-dominant cultural epistemologies, ontologies and pedagogies within a tailored learning environment.

-Establishing foundational knowledge-based relationships however will foster change and offer a holistic understanding of how disciplinary knowledges relate across cultures and within a multifaceted and multilayered society.
+Establishing foundational knowledge-based relationships however will foster change and offer a holistic understanding of how disciplinary knowledges relate across cultures and within a multifaceted and multilayered landscape and society.

 Images: Drawings and images related to the program are copyrighted.
 They represent sensitive cultural meanings associated with living and learning on Yuin Country.
 The images used on this website are drawn by Jade Kennedy.